TLB1/Docker-Manager/DOCS.md

 ## Overview

-Docker-Manager is a CTFd plugin that provides enterprise-grade Docker container orchestration for hosting dynamic CTF challenges.
+Docker-Manager is a CTFd plugin that provides Docker container orchestration for hosting dynamic CTF challenges.
 Each team gets their own isolated container environment, provisioned on-demand from Docker images, and accessible via a per-challenge URL or TCP port.

 Key capabilities: